EugeneObruchkov/flck-blog/content/blog/zakopane-bustryk.md

 ]
 +++

-We did a one week workation from Poland Tatra monutains.
+We spent a ten days on a workation in the stunning Tatra Mountains of Poland.

 ![image](https://flckstorageaccount.blob.core.windows.net/photos/2024-02-19-zakopane-bustryk/PXL_20240219_140107926.jpg)